VDFD: Multi-Agent Value Decomposition Framework with Disentangled World Model: Method

 We implement the KL balancing technique as an option when minimizing the KL loss because we want to avoid the posterior representations being regularized towards a poorly trained prior.
 To address this problem, we employ different learning rates so that the KL divergence is minimized faster with respect to the prior than the posterior.
 We apply the $stop\_grad(\cdot)$ function in \cite{hafner_mastering_2022}, which stops backpropagation from gradients of variables.
 Let $\alpha \in [0, 1]$ be the learning rate.
 KL balancing can then be defined as:

 Finally, we denote the learnable parameters of the value decomposition framework as $\phi$.
-To maintain consistency with QMIX, we define the TD target and TD loss as:
+To maintain consistency with QMIX, we define the TD target $y^{tot}$ and TD loss $\mathcal{L}^{\text{TD}}(\phi)$ as:

-The overall loss function of VDFD can thus be expressed as:
+The overall loss function of VDFD can be expressed as:

-where $\{\beta_i\}_{i \in \{1...5\}}$ are hyper-parameters corresponding to the real-valued masks.
+where $\{\beta_i\}_{i \in \{1...5\}}$ are hyperparameters corresponding to the real-valued masks\footnote{For choosing the values of $\beta_i$, we had some hyperparameter tuning before presenting the final results in the paper.
+We have never obtained very poor results, and the reason could be that we did not set $\beta_i$ to be unreasonably high.
+We report the optimal hyperparameter settings that we have obtained in Appendix C.}.
+As suggested by Section 4.1.4, if a branch is masked out, the corresponding $\beta_i$ will be set to 0.
 By jointly optimizing components of the overall learning objective, we guide VDFD to accurately predict latent trajectories and efficiently perform reinforcement learning, eventually maximizing the returns.